Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

 denoted by the \it Leontief operator\normalfont

 then country $c$ will produce product $p$. \end{itemize}

-Mean-field estimations using this simple model proved remarkably capable in replicating several stylized facts significant to development economics.
-Aside from its ability to replicate the relationship between diversity and ubiquity, it also predicts the existence of the \it quiescence trap\normalfont: that the marginal benefit of acquiring a new capability for countries which are already endowed in many capabilities is greater than that for countries endowed in few capabilities.
-In other words, we have

-where the expected value of diversity $k_{c,0}$ grows faster as the number of capabilities country $c$ possesses, $k_{c,0}^a$, increases.
-This model was later extended to include a parameter representing the substitutability $\alpha$ between any two capabilities (Lei and Zhang 2014), of which a high value is found to replicate the empirically observed S-shaped (sigmoid) relationship between logarithmic GDP and country diversity; and to include the possibility of countries abandoning redundant or least-complex products over time (van Dam and Frenken 2022). \\

-Where this model is found lacking is its inability to capture the relationships between products as a consequence of the strict assumption placed on capabilities, all of which are assumed to be independent of one another and randomly combine to form products without pattern; this fact becomes even more glaring given the fundamental ties between the Product Space framework and economic complexity.
-As Hidalgo and Hausmann themselves point out in their original paper, "in this interpretation, products require the combination of several inputs, some quite general, but others more specific to a smaller set of products.
-A shoe manufacturer and a circuit board company both need accountants and a cleaning crew, yet the shoe factory requires workers who are skilled in leather tanning...
-The circuit board manufacturing plant, on the other hand... requires people skilled in photo-engraving or PCB milling techniques, which have no use in the shoe factory."
-It is therefore very difficult to justify a model where capabilities are regarded as completely homogeneous and unrelated, and dismiss the possibility of similar products requiring similar capabilities - shoes versus circuit boards - simply by reducing the granularity of the model until no two capabilities are related or similar, and capabilities become stand-ins for entire sectors rather than specific products. \\
+Mean-field estimations using this simple model proved remarkably capable in replicating several stylized facts significant to development economics, the relationship between diversity and ubiquity prime among them; where this model is found lacking is its inability to capture the relationships between products.
+This fact becomes even more glaring given the fundamental ties between the Product Space and economic complexity.
+As Hidalgo and Hausmann themselves point out in their original paper, "products require the combination of several inputs... a shoe manufacturer and a circuit board company both need accountants and a cleaning crew... the circuit board manufacturing plant, on the other hand... requires people skilled in photo-engraving... which have no use in the shoe factory."
+It is therefore very difficult to justify a model where capabilities are regarded as completely homogeneous and unrelated, and where the possibility of similar products requiring similar capabilities is entirely dismissed. \\